mfrachet/acodingdance/content/blog/react-sync-fetch/index.md

 }
 ```

-With the previous snippet and the different functions exposed by the module, it's possible to interrupt a function while it's executing or to simply let it pass and return the `cache` content **when it's filled**.
+When we will call the `customFetch` method, it will check for an internal `cache` to exist.
+If it doesn't exist, it will throw an error and **interrupt** the current function execution(aka our component render function).

+Sometimes later, when another function will call the `setCache` method, the `cache` variable will be populated.
+And then when the `customFetch` method will be called a second time, it will not break and will return the cached value.

 ### Handling the "error"

+We've implemented a system that allows to interrupt and resume a component render function.
+We now need to really fetch some remote data.

-`createComponent` is our way to define a custom components.
+Let's imagine that `createComponent` is our way to define a custom components.
 It's a bit like the `extends React.Component` thing.

-The idea is to manage the "error" thrown by the component and to make a real world fetch:
+The idea is to manage the "error" thrown by the component during its `customFetch` call and to make a real world fetch:

 ```javascript
 // using a simple root element